codio/knowledge/source/instructors/setupcourses/parent-child-courses.rst

 ------------------------------------------------
 When a new assignment has been added in the parent course, it will not automatically be added to child courses.
 Rather, child courses will need to add it manually to allow future updates to be pulled.
 Follow these steps to add an assignment from the parent course to the child course:

-1. In the Dashboard, select the child course to open it and go to the **Edit** tab.
+1. In the Dashboard, select the child course to open it and go to the **Edit Assignments** tab.

 2. Select the module and click **Add assignment**.